Tik-Tok of Oz: Plot summary

 The new Nome King, the former chief steward Kaliko, vows to help the Shaggy Man find his brother, whom he knows is in the Metal Forest.
-The Shaggy Man meets his brother in the center of the Forest, but the brother was cursed with a charm of ugliness by the former Nome King.
-A kiss will break a charm.
-First Betsy, a mortal maid, tries to undo the spell, then Ozga, a mortal maid who was once a fairy.
-Finally, it's the fairy Polychrome's kiss that restores the Shaggy Man's brother to his former self.
+The Shaggy Man meets his brother in the center of the Forest, but the brother is cursed with a charm of ugliness by the former Nome King.
+The fairy Polychrome's kiss restores the Shaggy Man's brother to his former self.

-There is a banquet of rejoicing in the Nome Kingdom, and the former Nome King earnestly pleads to be let back into the underground lair ("No Nome can really be happy except underground"), which Kaliko allows on condition that he behave himself.
-Once on the surface again, Polychrome ascends her rainbow and Ozma uses the magic belt to bring Tik-Tok back to Oz and send Queen Ann, the Army of Oogaboo, Files, and Ozga back to Oogaboo.
+There is a banquet of rejoicing in the Nome Kingdom, and the former Nome King earnestly pleads to be let back into the underground lair.
+Once on the surface again, Polychrome ascends her rainbow and Ozma uses the magic belt to send the citizens of Oogaboo back home.
 The Shaggy Man only agrees to return when his brother, Betsy, and Hank are allowed to enter Oz too.
+Betsy decides to stay in Oz forever.